-Cats and chocolates - why these two don't mix.
+Cats and Chocolates - Why these Two don't Mix

-What is so bad about chocolates?
+So what is so bad about chocolate?

 Chocolate, or more precisely cacao contains a compound called theobromine which has four different effects on cats: